 Facepalm is Beth’s third book and a slight departure from poetry.
 In this whimsical collection of stories, BW recounts some of the most awkward conversations she has experienced on the road.
 BW says, “These are some of the facepalm moments that made me laugh, or stand there in puzzled silence, and immediately go call my mom and say, ‘Omygawd, you won’t believe what just happened!’
 These are all people who, bless their hearts, didn’t buy anything.
 And these are just the ones I remember!”

-Click here to order a copy of BW’s book Facepalm at Powell’s Books.
+Click here to order a copy of BW’s book Facepalm from Portland’s independent book store Powell’s Books.

 In Ladder to the Light, the follow-up to her debut poetry collection Kazoo Symphonies, BW explores deeper and more complex emotional territory.
 Inspired by an image from a Jane Hirshfield poem ‘Mule Heart’ in which grief and joy are carried in “two waiting baskets,” Wood seeks to find balance again and regain footing after heartbreaking loss.
 Ladder to the Light chronicles her journey from grief to gratitude to believing in love again—poetry as a ladder toward the light.
 Ladder to the Light was chosen as a finalist for the 2019 Oregon Book Awards – Stafford/Hall prize for poetry and is the winner of the 2019 Oregon Book Awards Readers’ Choice Award.